Anas-MG/Robot-Electronics-Projects/Arduino_with_servos_jstick/Readme.md

-## Arduino circuit for Controlling Four servos as the arm parts, Two with joystick
+##  Robot arm Arduino circuit
+##### The Robot arm is setup as four parts, From up to bottom "Wrist, Elbow, Shoulder, Base", each part has it's own servo motor
+##### We need the upper three servos to be at 90 degrees initially to position the arm up

 ##### ![servos_with_joystick](https://user-images.githubusercontent.com/49666154/127266428-9e9b8bb4-2fd6-4ac9-b997-314c87fe5f0f.jpeg)
 #